(Photo: Paul Natkin)

 28. Angus usually plays through a Marshall amplifier without any guitar effects.

-29. He probably influenced "Green Day" because he appears on the album cover "Dookie" on the right side on the roof, playing the guitar.
+29. He probably influenced "Green Day" because he appears on the album cover of "Dookie" on the right side on the roof, playing the guitar.

 30. His favorite song to play from the band's repertoire is "Back In Black".